akshayrdeodhar/akshayrdeodhar.github.io/_posts/2019-08-06-khadyayatra3.md

 date: 2019-08-06
 ---

 > Part Three, in which the writer and his wise friend enjoy sweet treats, torture their stomachs further, and bring things to a hearty conclusion.
-(Refer to Jules Verne to find a better version of descritions of this kind)
+(Refer to Jules Verne to find a better version of descriptions of this kind)

 # Act VIII: Sugar Rush

-In Old Pune is a place called Tulsibaug which is a very important part of the loves of the middle-aged women of Pune (and also their female relatives from other towns).
+In Old Pune is a place called Tulsibaug which is a very important part of the lives of the middle-aged women of Pune (and also their female relatives from other towns).
 A homemaker in Tulsibaug is like a college student in Grahak Peth.
 (Good stuff is cheap, cheap stuff is good principal at work).
 Forget buying- just browsing through such a variety of wares is a very exciting afternoon.

 Incidentally, there are also a number of establishments here that are famous for food.
 Sri Krishna, Indrayani Raswanti Gruha, Kalpana Dairy, and Kawre are the ones we saw (which my friend knew.)

-Having visited our 'main course' restraunts, we now were going to indulge our sweet teeth.
+Having visited our 'main course' restaurants, we now were going to indulge our sweet teeth.

 <img src="/images/lassi.jpg" alt="Lassi" width="50%">